Homerton College, Cambridge: Move to Cambridge

-On Wednesday November 13, 1974, a 18-year-old female, from Warwickshire, was raped in college grounds, after being taken from the college music room.
-In the next week the rapist had tried to attack in New Hall College on May 5, 1975, but was not successful.
-The rapist was caught in an attack at the nurses home at Owlstone Croft on June 8, 1975, of a 27-year-old woman.

-47-year-old van-driver Peter Samuel Cook, of Limes End in Hardwick, Cambridgeshire, was arrested for seven rapes on June 9, 1975, investigated by Det Supt Bernard Hotson.
-Outside the court in Cambridge, 50 women had run down the street and screamed abuse.
-The rapist had a lengthy previous criminal record, and had previously served time in Dartmoor.
-Cook pleaded guilty to six charges of rape, and one charge of buggery, at Norwich Court in October 1975, and received two life sentences for several rapes from October 1974, across Cambridge, by Melford Stevenson, who had sentenced eight Cambridge students in the Garden House riot, five years earlier.
-Cook died in prison, aged 75, in January 2004.

 In December 1976, under the headship of Principal Alison Cheveley Shrubsole, Homerton was accepted as an Approved Society of the University of Cambridge following a 3–1 vote of the Regent House in favour of its admission.
 The possibility of introducing a Cambridge Bachelor of Education (BEd) degree had been given as one of the reasons for the original move into Cambridge.
 It was after the shake-up and governmental criticisms of teacher training in the early 1970s that the university admitted Homerton because, by then, all of its students were doing four-year honours courses.